thorhanks/jcreate/README.md

 # jCreate #

+# THIS PROJECT IS DEPRECATED
+jCreate is no longer maintained, and **this** repository will be removed from GitHub on or after September 6, 2017.

 Performance: http://jsperf.com/jcreate-vs-dom-vs-jquery

 jCreate is a JavaScript library to simplify creation of DOM elements.
 Think of it as a JSON form of HTML.